lilianweng/lil-log/_posts/2017-12-31-object-recognition-for-dummies-part-3.md

 image: "manu-2013-segmentation.png"
 ---

-> In Part 3, we would examine five object detection models: R-CNN, Fast R-CNN, Faster R-CNN, and Mask R-CNN.
+> In Part 3, we would examine four object detection models: R-CNN, Fast R-CNN, Faster R-CNN, and Mask R-CNN.
 These models are highly related and the new versions show great speed improvement compared to the older ones.

 <!--more-->